-Legacy of the Heart: Underlying all of Russ's success was his generosity, good will, and sense of community.
-As a very young humanitarian Russ worked with his like-minded father in the apple-drying business to feed the hungry in Germany during the European depression of the 1930's.
+Legacy of the Heart:

+Underlying all of Russ's success was his generosity, good will and sense of community.
+As a young humanitarian Russ worked with his like-minded father in the apple-drying business to feed the hungry in Germany during the European depression.
 He organized and founded: Gold Coast League of Cities, Municipal Tourism Crime Task Force, Local Government Hurricane Andrew Emergency Response, Earthquake Relieve in Managua, and the Florida Association of Nonprofit Organizations (FANO now serves 54,000 nonprofits in Florida).
 Under his leadership and grassroots lobbying a joint resolution of the 1991 Nonprofit Bill of Rights and 2001's restructured qualification of Nonprofit Sales Tax Exemption was achieved.
-He also served as Chairman of both Keep Dade Beautiful and the Hialeah YMCA and was honored at a Dade League Fundraising Roast.
+He also serve as Chairman of both Keep Dade Beautiful and the Hialeah YMCA.